-A central Vion procedure "Product voedselfraude" (latest version 05-08-2019) for Food Fraud has been implanted (including planning for yearly review).
+A central Vion procedure "Product voedselfraude" (latest version 25/11/2019) for Food Fraud has been implanted (including planning for yearly review, reported in the yearly HACCP verification).
 No high-risk ingredients for Vion Apeldoorn (nearly no ingredients; salt).

-For pigs the company has several product integrity lines (Organic and BLK "beter leven") and the system should be ready to produce all lines available at VION as in case of a main breakdown at sites Vion Groenlo or Boxtel, or pig diseases creating logistical constraints.
+For pigs the company has several product integrity lines (Organic and BLK\ "beter leven") and the system should be ready to produce all lines available at VION as in case of a main breakdown at sites Vion Groenlo or Boxtel, or pig diseases creating logistical constraints.